redghost-app/website/README.md

 - Bootstrap 5 (Halfmoon - https://www.gethalfmoon.com/)
 - Htmx (https://htmx.org/)
 - Alphine.js (https://alpinejs.dev/)
-- Signlr
+- Signalr
 - .NET 8 (MVC + Razor Pages)
 - MariaDB
 - Redis

+Also involved:

+- Lots of monster energy drinks
+- Some alcohol

 ## History

-The social network design is inspired by a previous custom social network design that reached 500k members (2010-2014).
+The social network design is inspired by my previous custom social network design that reached 500k members (2010-2014).
 Features are based on the design and communities can pick which features to enable for their community.